-- (6) Load Combinations: - (a) Combined load cases for design of docks shall include the following: - 1) Dead load plus uniform live load - 2) Dead load plus concentrated 400-lb live load. - 3) Dead load plus wind load plus current & wave loads. - 4) Dead load plus impact load. - (b) Fabrication, handling and lifting loads shall also be checked in the calculation of the dock system. - (c) A 1/3 increase in allowable stresses can be used when in combination with either wind, current, wave or impact loads.
-For all wood stresses, the allowable stress shall be reduced in accordance with the California Building Code for wet conditions, and then the 1/3 increase in allowable stress applied. - (d) Calculations shall include the transfer of forces from the dock system into the piles.
-All components within this transfer mechanism shall be substantiated.
+- (7) Load Combinations - (a) Combined load cases for design of docks shall include the following: - 1) Dead load plus uniform live load. - 2) Dead load plus concentrated 400-lb live load. - 3) Dead load plus wind load plus current & wave loads. - 4) Dead load plus impact load. - (b) Fabrication, handling, and lifting loads shall also be checked in the calculation of the dock system. - (c) For design of wood structures, the load duration factors in Table 2.3.2 of the latest edition of the American Wood Council National Design Specifications (NDS) may be applied.
+Allowable Stress Design and Load and Resistance Factor Design values for wood members shall be reduced by the Wet Service Factor according to Tables 4.3.1, 5.3.1 and 8.3.1 of the NDS. - (d) Calculations shall include the transfer of forces from the dock system into the piles.
+All components within this transfer mechanism shall be substantiated. - (e) Load combinations for vertical load bearing structural elements (i.e., piers, wharves, and platforms) in Section 1605 of the California Building Code (2019 or latest edition) and Section 5.3 of the Building Code Requirements for Structural Concrete (ACI 318-19 or latest edition) respectively, shall apply.